tkem/mbino/README.md

 - You just happen to like mbed's C++ APIs, and don't want to go back.

-Please note that this project is still at an early stage, and probably not ready for production use yet.
-Feel free to report any problems using the project's [issue tracker](https://github.com/tkem/mbino/issues/).
+Please note that this project is considered "feature-complete", but probably still not ready for production use yet.
+Feel free to report any problems using the [issue tracker](https://github.com/tkem/mbino/issues/).